 Lemon Risotto, Asparagus and Wild Garlic

 I usually keep risotto off the menu during warm weather because it can feel heavy.
-Risotto is, however, extraordinarily satisfying when the temperatures outside are cool.
+But there are exceptions.

 Adding a decent pop of lemon to a risotto preparation lightens the load considerably – at least in terms of taste.
-The increased acid cuts through the fats and carbohydrates that linger in the mouth and create a clean and light sensation.
-This makes it possible to enjoy risotto when the weather turns warm, but I would still make sure the serving size is relatively small
+The increased acid cuts through the fats and carbohydrates that linger in the mouth to create a clean and light sensation.
+This makes it possible to enjoy risotto when the weather turns warm.
+Even in this case, I still recommend serving smaller portions because the carbohydrates are still present – and your digestive system begins reminding you of that fact

 Subscription Required For This Content